Akame1981/SecureChat/README.md

 ---

+## ⚠️ Important Notice

+For detailed instructions on **setting up the server**, including HTTPS, self-signed certificates, and systemd setup, please refer to the [SecureChat Documentation](docs/README.md).

+> This ensures secure deployment and avoids accidental exposure of keys or misconfiguration.

+---

 # Features

 - **End-to-End Encryption**: Messages are encrypted using `SealedBox` and signed with `Ed25519`.
-- **FastAPI Backend**: Handles message storage, retrieval, and ephemeral messages.
+- **FastAPI Backend with SSL**: Handles message storage, retrieval, and ephemeral messages over HTTPS for secure transport.
 - **Local Key Management**: Private keys are encrypted with a PIN using `SecretBox`.
 - **Persistent Recipients**: Add, select, and manage contacts with saved public keys in `recipients.json`.
 - **Tkinter GUI Client**: Cross-platform chat interface with message history.
 - **Message History**: Server stores the last 5 messages per recipient, ephemeral messages by default.
-(I can make database or other type of persistent storage but LIKE THAT IS MORE PRIVATE)
+(Database or other persistent storage can be added, but ephemeral storage is more private.)
 - **Rate Limiting**: Prevents spam with max 10 messages/sec per sender.
-(Maybe still way too much for normal user but still)
+(May be more than needed for normal users.)
 - **Customizable Settings**:
   - Generate a new keypair
   - Change your PIN